Industrial and organizational psychology: Job outlook

-Ethics
+Ethical principles

-An IO psychologist, whether an academic, consultant or an employee of an organization, is expected to maintain high ethical standards.
-The APA's ethical principles apply to IO psychologists.
-For example, ethically, the IO psychologist should only accept projects for which he or she is qualified.
-With more organizations becoming global, it is important that when an IO psychologist works outside her or his home country, the psychologist is aware of rules, regulations, and cultures of the organizations and countries in which the psychologist works, while also adhering to the ethical standards set at home.
+An I-O psychologist, whether an academic, consultant or an employee of an organization, is expected to maintain high ethical standards.
+SIOP encourages its members to follow the APA Ethics Code.
+With more organizations becoming global, it is important that when an I-O psychologist works outside their home country, the psychologist is aware of rules, regulations, and cultures of the organizations and countries in which the psychologist works, while also adhering to the ethical standards set at home.